 8. Leave-In Conditioner

-Getting the right amount may take some practice.
-Start with a drop (or for short hair a ½ drop may do) and warm in your palms before raking your fingers through your hair, paying special attention to your ends.
+To improve the health of your hair, start with a drop (or for short hair a ½ drop may do) and warm in your palms before raking your fingers through your hair, paying special attention to your ends.
 Once complete, add a ½ drop to your fingertips and massage into your scalp.
 Rub any excess into your face, neck or hands.

 9. Overnight Deep Conditioning Treatment